keatontaylor/healthchecker-go/README.md

 ```

 # Kube Deployments
-Located in the `deployments` folder is the kube manifest for the application, the `deployment.yaml` file contains the namespace, deployment and service definitions along with all necessary annotations for the prometheus service scrape config.
+Located in the `deployment` folder is the kube manifest for the application, the `deployment.yaml` file contains the namespace, deployment and service definitions along with all necessary annotations for the prometheus service scrape config.

 # Deploying the entire stack locally
 Requires the installation of either minikube or docker desktop with kube.